Societat Civil Catalana

-Societat Civil Catalana ("Catalan Civil Society", SCC by its Catalan acronym) is a Barcelona-based grass-roots organisation that was created in 2014 with the aim of promoting Catalonia’s union to Spain.
-Most of SCC activities seek to counter the Catalan independence movement.
-SCC was officially launched on 23 April 2014.
+Societat Civil Catalana (SCC, "Catalan Civil Society") is a Spanish unionist organization based in Barcelona.
+Launched in 2014, SCC seek to counter the Catalan independence movement.

 Structure

 Elda Mata Miró-Sans is the current president, since April 3, 2022.
 Former presidents have been Rafael Arenas, Mariano Gomà, and Josep Ramon Bosch.
 SCC board members have different ideological backgrounds and are or have been associated to pro-union parties such as People's Party of Catalonia, Citizens and Socialists' Party of Catalonia.
 SCC has delegations in Barcelonès, Baix Llobregat and Tarragona.